 Federal Supplemental Educational Opportunity Grant -(FSEOG) Students with exceptional financial need who otherwise would not be able to attend college may receive this non-repayable grant.
 FSEOG awards generally range from $100-$500.
 Pell grant eligibility is normally required for receipt of FSEOG.

 Federal Work Study - (FWS) Numerous jobs are available during the summer and academic year for eligible students.
-Students usually work no more than 10 hours weekly while taking classes and up to 29 hours weekly during the summer.
+Students usually work no more than 10 hours weekly.

 Alternative Student Loan Program - Alternative loans, also called private loans, are offered by lending institutions as an additional source of funds for higher education.
 These funds are not part of the federal government loan programs; VHCC does not participate in the Stafford or Plus student loan programs.